uselagoon/lagoon-cli/docs/commands/lagoon_config_feature.md

 ### Options

 ```
       --disable-update-check string       Enable or disable checking of updates (true/false)
       --enable-local-dir-check string     Enable or disable checking of local directory for Lagoon project (true/false)
   -h, --help                              help for feature
+      --strict-host-key-checking string   Enable or disable StrictHostKeyChecking (yes, no, ignore)
 ```

 ### Options inherited from parent commands